Slevinski/slevinski.github.io/series/formal-signwriting/entries/formal-signwriting/technical-notes.md

 - Formal SignWriting is a stable technical model for written sign text
 - the visible writing and the computational representation are related but distinct layers
-- FSW and SWU are plain-text encodings of the same model, with FSW commonly canonical in processing and SWU supported for Unicode-oriented interchange
+- FSW and SWU are plain-text encodings of the same model, with FSW commonly used as the canonical processing form and SWU supported for Unicode-oriented interchange
 - the style string is not canonical sign text and should be treated as optional markup for presentation
 - the two-part word is the core explanatory move
 - search, sorting, rendering, and transformation are consequences of that move